-There are currently 359 railway stations in Scotland.
+There are currently 359 railway stations in Scotland with the vast majority leased to and operated by ScotRail.
 Network Rail manages Glasgow Central (high level) and Edinburgh Waverley.
-The railway station at Prestwick Airport is owned and managed by the airport authority.
-The rest are leased to and operated by ScotRail.
+The Prestwick Airport station is owned and managed by the airport authority.

 Together, these investments have led to:

 - improved CCTV

 We’re committed to ensuring that these facilities are maintained and improved over the course of the current franchise.

 The Scottish Stations Fund (SSF) was announced by Scottish Ministers in April 2012 and commenced operation in 2014.
 The aim of the fund is to lever third party investment to provide new stations and associated facilities.

 The SSF has supported improvements to facilities at a number of stations across the country, including Edinburgh Waverley, Leuchars and Johnstone, with major upgrades planned for Aberdeen, Inverness and Stirling stations.
 Substantial contributions have also been approved for proposed new stations at Robroyston, Kintore, Dalcross.
 This significant investment will better serve the local communities and ensure wider access to the rail network.

 Responsibility to demonstrate the need for a new or improved station lies with the relevant promoter (Local Authority, Regional Transport Partnership or developer).

 Stations Community Regeneration Fund

 Transport Scotland and Abellio ScotRail are seeking applications for funding from the Stations Community Regeneration Fund.
 The fund enables local community groups and businesses to take redundant stations properties within the ScotRail lease area and turn them into facilities that benefit local people.